 - 1. In a supervisory or management position, making daily decisions regarding the operation of the facility; - 2.
 Counted by the facility for purposes of staff-to-children ratios; - 3.
-Providing casework services for a child-placing agency; - 4.
-Employed by a licensed family day system as a home visitor; or - 5.
+Providing casework services for a child-placing agency; or - 4.
 Having access to child-related and client-related records or to facility personnel records.

-"Licensed" means having met the requirements of and obtained licensure as a licensed family day-care system, licensed independent foster home, licensed private child-placing agency, or licensed family day home.
+"Licensed" means having met the requirements of and obtained licensure as a licensed independent foster home or licensed private child-placing agency.